-At present, no physical assemblies will occur.
-These will be conducted online via Google Meet or recorded video.
+At present, no physical assemblies are taking place.
+These are conducted online via Google Meet or recorded video.

 - What provision is being made for the safe usage of equipment in subjects such as Science, DT, Music and PE?

-Enhanced cleaning will occur on a regular basis.
+Enhanced cleaning is in place on a regular basis.

-Pupils/Staff will be asked to wipe down their work space before and after use with disinfectant.
-This will also apply to shared equipment for specialist subjects (Bunsen burner, microscope, musical instrument, tennis racquet etc.)
+Pupils/Staff are required to wipe down their work space before and after use with disinfectant.
+This applies to shared equipment for specialist subjects (Bunsen burner, microscope, musical instrument, tennis racquet, gym equipment etc.)

-Teacher sprays the disinfectant and pupils will wipe areas down with paper towels before disposing of them in a bin (which will be emptied on a regular basis)
+Teachers spray disinfectant and pupils wipe areas down with paper towels before disposing of them in a bin (which will be emptied on a regular basis)